devsahm/Pub-Sub-System/README.md

 ## Pub/Sub system

-This is a Pub/Sub System aimed to create subscription of all events of topics with implementation of Redis
+This is a Pub/Sub System aimed to create subscription of all events of topics and publish the event to the topic